The 20 Best Oculocutaneous Albinism Doctors Near Me in Texas, US

 English

-Kathleen Kroger is a Dermatologist practicing medicine in Galveston, Texas.
+Kathleen Kroger is a Dermatologist practicing medicine in Pasadena, Texas.
+She has been practicing medicine for over 12 years.
 Dr. Kroger is rated as an Experienced provider by MediFind in the treatment of Oculocutaneous Albinism.
-She is also highly rated in 54 other conditions, according to our data.
+She is also highly rated in 55 other conditions, according to our data.
 Her clinical expertise encompasses Actinic Keratosis, Warts, Seborrheic Keratosis, and Psoriasis.
+Dr. Kroger is currently accepting new patients.

 Experienced in Oculocutaneous Albinism